caninetools/canine.tools/index.md

 canine.tools is a collection of open source web apps for canines and all to use.
 We host frontends & services.

 ### Server Information
 All services are hosted on one server, located in New York, United States.
-All subdomains are proxied through Cloudflare for security.
 The server has a 5Gbit connection.

 ### Services
 You can find what servers we host on the [services page]({{ site.url }}/services).